mosi-arch/research/Blockchain/12-Evm-or-Parachain-or-Cosmos.md

 #

-**Note**: Only LORD BTC is the only only Decentralized blockchain.
+**Note**: Only LORD BTC [Bitcoin] is the only only Decentralized blockchain.
 Other blockchains used for their usecases of  DLT purposes.